 Painting, colouring and drawing

 Painting with different sized paint brushes will improve your child’s hand-eye coordination and manual dexterity as they learn to control them to make markings on paper or cardboard.
 They’ll gradually gain greater control using paint brushes as tools to paint a picture.
 Alternatively, finger painting is great for building on coordination skills, and your child will love getting their hands messy.
 Colouring and drawing are also good activities for developing fine motor skills as children learn to grip and control a pencil or crayon and use it to draw or colour in.
+If you’re looking for an alternative, diamond painting is an emerging arts and craft hobby that is taking the world by storm.
+It’s super simple and appropriate for children of all artistic skill levels.”

 When your child is having a bath, give them a few different sized cups and encourage them to transfer water from one cup to the other.
 You could also give them a sponge and prompt them to soak the sponge in water and then squeeze it out into a bowl.
 This will help strengthen the muscles in their hands and forearms.
 Another option for enhancing fine motor skills is to give your child an unused eyedropper and encourage them to draw water into the dropper and squirt it into an empty cup.
 This will test and develop their pincer grasp.